guolindev/LitePal/README.md

 If you find any bug when using LitePal, please report **[here](https://github.com/LitePalFramework/LitePal/issues/new)**.
 Thanks for helping us making better.

 ## Change logs
+### 1.6.0
+ * Support AES and MD5 encryption with @Encrypt annotation on fields.
+ * Support to store database file on any directory of external storage.
+ * Fix known bugs.

 ### 1.5.1
  * Support async operations for all crud methods.
  * Add **saveOrUpdate()** method in DataSupport.